gohy907/nvim/README.md

 If you are completely new to Neovim and don't have it installed, don't worry, I got you covered

-First of all, install latest Neovim:
+First of all, install some [Nerd Font](https://www.nerdfonts.com/font-downloads) that suits you as your terminal font
+- Make sure that the font you set doesn't end with Mono to prevent small icons.
+For exmaple, JetbrainsMono Nerd Font Mono **is not suitable, use JetbrainsMono Nerd Font**

+Then install Neovim itself:

 ```bash
 curl -LO https://github.com/neovim/neovim/releases/latest/download/nvim-linux-x86_64.tar.gz